At a Glance

 Postgraduate Degrees

-NLSIU’s Postgraduate Programmes include the one-year Master of Laws (LL.M.)
-Programme, the two-year Master’s Programme in Public Policy (MPP), and our newly launched 3-Year LLB (Hons) Programme.
+NLSIU’s postgraduate programmes include the one-year Master of Laws (LLM) Programme, the two-year Master’s Programme in Public Policy (MPP), and the 3-Year LLB (Hons) Programme.
 The MPP is an interdisciplinary programme that provides comprehensive training in designing, translating, and evaluating the efficacy of policies.

 Research Degrees

-The Research Programmes are intended for students and practitioners keen on pursuing advanced studies, research and scholarship.
-The University offers the following research degree programmes: Ph.D (Law), and Ph.D Interdisciplinary Programme.
+Our research degree programmes are intended for students and practitioners keen on pursuing advanced studies, research and scholarship.
+The University offers the following doctoral programmes: Ph.D (Law), and Ph.D (Social Sciences, Humanities and Public Policy) Programme.

 Online & Hybrid Programmes

-The Online and Hybrid Programmes offered by NLSIU’s Professional And Continuing Education (PACE) is intended to make legal education more accessible to interested students and practitioners, desiring flexibility with location and time.
-We offer eight programmes to graduates of any discipline from a recognised University.
+The Online and Hybrid Programmes offered by NLSIU’s Professional And Continuing Education (PACE) is intended to make legal education more accessible to interested students and practitioners who desire flexibility in location/time.
+We offer 10 programmes across various domains to graduates of any discipline from a recognised University.

 Research